Black Sea Cruises

 Nestled between Bulgaria, Romania, Ukraine, Russia, Turkey and Georgia – the Black Sea’s landlocked waters were once judged inhospitable, but are now commonly sailed by those with a desire to discover the mystique and beauty of its ports.
 The Black Sea and its attractions are sometimes overlooked, yet year on year it gains popularity as the inevitable appeal of its sites, history and individuality attract captivated travellers.

-There is a host of cruise providers who have recognised the growing desire to travel the Black Sea in 2013 and 2014.
+There is a host of cruise providers who have recognised the growing desire to travel the Black Sea.
 P&O Cruises modern Azura is just one such cruise ship, and with features including an Indian-styled restaurant, alfresco cinema and 3-deck atrium so there won’t be many moments on-board where you’re stuck for entertainment.
 Celebrity Cruises and Princess Cruises both offer cruises to these Eastern European waters too.

 Itineraries for a Black Sea cruise will vary but there are a number of ports and cities which you cannot miss.
 Odessa is the third largest city in Ukraine and is a common stop-off for many Black Sea cruises.
 From the intriguing mix of statues and buildings on the tourist friendly Deribasovskaya Street, to a historic-glimpse at the Catacombs of Odessa - there’s plenty to do in the city for both the culture-vulture and the more laid back passenger.